 GitHub Projects:

-URL_Shortener: Takes in any URL, up to 1024 characters and shortens it to 6 characters following the base URL.
+URL_Shortener: Takes in any original URL, up to 1024 characters, and shortens it to 6 characters following the base URL.
 Uses Flask microframework, sqlite3, and Python-dotenv virtual environment.

 ABC/CBS News Aggregator: Uses Django, html5lib, and BeautifulSoup for extracting and aggregating data from popular news networks ABC & CBS news.
 Dynamically excludes duplicated and irrelevant data through Python access mapping.
+Custom front-end for visual appeal.

-MSNBC/NBC News Aggregator: Has same structure of the ABC/CBS News Aggregator but parses and aggregates data from popular news networks MSNBC & NBC news sites instead.
+MSNBC/NBC News Aggregator: Has the same structure of the ABC/CBS News Aggregator but parses and aggregates data from popular news networks MSNBC & NBC news sites instead.
 Access mapping is unique for every news network.

-CNN/FOX News Aggregator: Also has the same structure of other news aggregators, parsing CNN and Fox News sites dynamically.
+CNN/Fox News Aggregator: Also has the same structure of other news aggregators, parsing CNN and Fox News sites dynamically.

 Sudoku Solver: Uses NumPy to build a multi-dimensional array to form a grid.
-Grid índices are accessed through Python for-loops from each row and column.
+Grid indices are accessed through Python for-loops for each row and column.
 Indices are divided by 3, rounded down, and then compared to the value of the índice to find a unique number for each row/column intersection.
 Presents every possible solution for any solvable sudoku puzzle (1+).

 InstaLike&Comment: Built on Selenium automation software, a continuously running like and comment script for Instagram, liking and commenting based on any inputted hashtag.
 Comments randomly loop through nine dynamic comments.

-Spotify API Client: Interacts with the API of Spotify.com to extract info of any artist, álbum, or track in the Spotify database.

 Bowling Alley: Created a 3-D VR bowling alley using HTML.

+Spotify API Client: Interacts with the API of Spotify.com to query any artist, album, or track in the Spotify database.
+Authorizes, following Spotify web API specifications, by using a base64 decoded client_id and client_secret incorporated to obtain an access token and query data from the Spotify server.
+Uses comparison operators to exclude undesired artists, albums, or tracks.

+Jarvis-AI: Uses speech recognition linguistics to produce executable commands from queries made.
+Provides verbal feedback from computer speakers.

 Work Experience: